adammikulis/MindGame/README.md

 # Run Mind Game as a Godot plug-in

-1) Install [CUDA Toolkit 12.x](https://developer.nvidia.com/cuda-12-1-0-download-archive) if you haven't already (CPU inference support coming soon)
+1) Install [CUDA Toolkit 12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive) if you haven't already (12.1 recommended for compatibility with other projects like [Unsloth](https://github.com/unslothai/unsloth)).
 2) Download and extract [Godot 4.3 dev6 (.NET version)](https://godotengine.org/download/archive/4.3-dev6/)
 3) Download/install [.NET8](https://dotnet.microsoft.com/en-us/download)
 4) Clone/download this repo (or the most recent dev branch to have the most current features), open it with Godot 4.3 .NET, click Project > Project Settings > Plugins > Enabled (Mind Game).
-5) Load a .gguf file of the Llama, Mistral, Mixtral, or Phi families to get going!
+5) Load a .gguf file of the Llama, Mistral, Mixtral, or [Phi](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf/resolve/main/Phi-3-mini-4k-instruct-q4.gguf) families to get going!

 The lower quantization (q), the smaller the model is to run but at the cost of accuracy.
 Llama-3-8B-Instruct.Q4_K_M is a great middle-ground for those with 8GB of VRAM.
-The absolute smallest model [Phi-3-mini-128k-instruct.IQ1_S.gguf](https://huggingface.co/PrunaAI/Phi-3-mini-128k-instruct-GGUF-Imatrix-smashed/blob/main/Phi-3-mini-128k-instruct.IQ1_S.gguf) can run on less than 1GB of VRAM.
+The absolute smallest model [Phi-3-mini-4k-instruct.IQ1_S.gguf](https://huggingface.co/bartowski/Phi-3-mini-4k-instruct-GGUF/blob/main/Phi-3-mini-4k-instruct-IQ1_S.gguf) can run on less than 1GB of VRAM.

 # Future steps
 - Implement LLaVa support (including viewport analysis)